2.6 Form and Content of Acquiree Financial Statements

 2.6.4 Acquisition of a Portion of an Entity

 A registrant sometimes acquires only certain parts of an entity.
-If those parts
+In accordance

-represent substantially all of the entity, the registrant generally must provide
+FRM, if those parts represent substantially all of the entity, the registrant

-full audited financial statements of the entire entity because there is a
+can provide full audited financial statements of the entire entity.
+In these

 financial statements — often referred to as carve-out financial statements —